sudeep7regmi/project/README.md

 ## build and run

-Open a terminal and run following commands to build and run the application
+Create the .env file, then open a terminal and run following commands

 ```console
 git clone https://github.com/sudeep7regmi/project.git